How to Change Screenshot File Formats on a Mac

 Which Screenshot Format Should You Use?

-Each image file format Mac computers support is designed for different purposes, which is the reason why you should choose the screenshot graphics format that best fits the context in which the file is going to be used.
+Each image file format Mac computer support is designed for different purposes, which is the reason why you should choose the screenshot graphics format that best fits the context in which the file is going to be used.
 Converting PNG files to some popular file format is almost always necessary, so if you want to avoid having to go through the file conversion process every time you take a screenshot just to be able to edit it, our advice is to set the JPEG as the default screenshot file format on your Mac.

 Besides being smaller in size than PNG files, JPEG files are also handier if you want to annotate the screenshots you're taking.
 In addition, you'll be able to post your files anywhere on the Internet, because JPEG files are supported by all social media platforms.